 In 1975, under the pastorate of Father Richard W. Paddock (1971-1987), St. Mary School was renovated as a Parish Center and Area Center for Religious Education.
 In October of 1988, under the pastorate of Father Albert F. Rennell (1987-1994), the statue of Mary was moved in front of the parish center as a new shrine to the Blessed Mother.

 Since August of 2005, Father Timothy R. Piasecki has been pastor.
-Approximately 400 families are currently registered at St. Mary Parish.
+Father Piasecki is currently retired and resides in Aurora.